Jazzamat/backend-engineering-case-study/README.md

 For configuration make sure that the application.properties has the correct urls set for the containers.
 Navigate to application.properties for details

 ## Postman
-You can find the postman collection for the application in the root folder of this repo, in json format
+You can find the postman collection for the application in the root folder of this repo, in json format.

 # Assumptions/Notes